GoogleCloudPlatform/compute-image-tools/docs/daisy-passing-data.md

 ## Retrieving Metatdata

-Metadata can be though of as "Cloud environment variables".
+Metadata can be thought of as "Cloud environment variables".
 Metadata is a simple mapping between a key string and a value string.
-You can supply metadata to your instace using the `Metadata` field of the `CreateInstances` step, like so:
+You can supply metadata to your instace using the `Metadata` field of the `CreateInstances` step, like
+so:

     {
       ...